ToposInstitute/RelationalThinking-Book/_sources/chp6-dpo.md

 ### 6.9.2 The order of processes

-Let us take a moment reflect on the process of changing a graph guided by relational thinking!
+Let us take a moment reflect on the process of modifying a graph guided by relational thinking!

-Loosely speaking, in a free world, nothing prevents one from first adding what needs to be added and then remove what needs to be removed.
-But, a more economic way will be to first remove and then add, a procedure for the previous way needs to handle accidental errors like:
+As we saw in this chapter, we modify by searching for a pattern in a graph.
+Once a match is found, we remove and then add vertices and edges as indicated by the pattern to be integrated.
+Loosely speaking, in a free world, nothing prevents one from switching the order of these operations -- first add new vertices and edges and then remove, even though remove-first and add-next is more economic.
+A add-first and remove-next procedure must handle accidental errors like which are otherwise absent in the other order:
 - Removing what has been added
 - Adding over the removal region.

-It cleaner and elegant approach to is to first remove the intended vertices/edges and then add the new ones.
+Hence, to remove first and to add next is elegant and as well as cleaner!

-The mathematics of relational thinking precisely does this!
-The math 'knows' that it must first remove by computing pushout complement and then add by computing pushout over that complement!
-Moreover, the order of processes cannot be reversed!
-How did the math get the ordering right?!
-That is a mystery.
-However, there is a message that is being conveyed.
+As we saw in double pushouts, relational thinking precisely follows this order!
+Somehow, the mathematics 'knew' that it must first remove by computing pushout complement and then add by computing pushout over that complement!
+Switching the order is not possible.
+It is a wonder how did the math get the ordering right?!
+Even though it is a mystery, there is a message that is being conveyed.

 :::{admonition} Slogan
 :class: tip

- Think relationally to get it right!!
+ Think relationally to get it right rightaway!!

 :::